 The auspicious Shree Yantra, one of the most powerful Yantras, is a symbol of Goddess Lakshmi herself.
 You may get a 2-dimensional Shree Yantra carved carefully on a gold plated metal plate OR a highly effective 3-dimensional, carved in 1gm gold plating MeruPrushth Shree Yantra this Diwali, and institute it at your home or office.
 With any of this Yantra, you will get a detailed set of guidelines and mantras, which you can use to your advantage to institute and worship this Yantra regularly to get lasting happiness, prosperity and good fortune.

-Follow these easy and simple Vastu tips to welcome peace and prosperity this Diwali, advises Ganesha.
+Follow these easy and simple Vastu tips and vastu rules to welcome peace and prosperity this Diwali, advises Ganesha.

 May you have a wonderful Diwali!